SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ### Widget "Asset Properties"

 Show a user-defined list of property of the current object.
-The current object can be a device or the asset object.
+The current object can be a device or the group object.

 Parameters to configure: